elinor-oren/CASA0022-Scents-of-Connection/README.md

 Parts list:

-1 x Mind Flex
+- 2 x Mind Flex
-3 x AAA batteries for the headset
+- 6 x AAA batteries for the headset
-1 x Arduino (any variety), with USB cable
+- 1 x Arduino (any variety), with USB cable
-2 x 12" lengths of solid core hookup wire (around #22 or #24 gauge is best).
+- 2 x 12" lengths of solid core hookup wire (around #22 or #24 gauge is best).
-A PC or Mac to monitor the serial data
+- A PC or Mac to monitor the serial data
+- Heat gun + Heat shrink tubing
+- Solder gun
+-

 Software list: